thenickless/wpai/README.md

 WP AI allows you to:
 - Create and display FAQs, glossary entries, synonyms, and placeholders
-- Synchronize content between websites in the FAU network
+- Synchronize content between websites in the network
 - Display entries using shortcodes, Gutenberg blocks, or widgets
 - Filter and group entries by categories, tags, or domains
 - Integrate with the WordPress REST API (v2)